Reubzz/OOPS-Exam/Readme.md

   Virtual Function is a member function in the base class that you redefine in a derived class.
 A virtual function is declared using the `virtual` keyword.
 When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.

+* **What are C++ Access Specifiers?**

+  In C++ there are the following access specifiers:

+  - `Public`: All data members and member functions are accessible outside the class.

+  - `Protected`: All data members and member functions are accessible inside the class and to the derived class.

+  - `Private`: All data members and member functions are not accessible outside the class.

+* **Define Inline function**

+  If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.
+One of the important advantages of using an inline function is that it eliminates the function calling overhead of a traditional function.

+* **What is an abstract class and when do you use it?**

+  A class is called an abstract class whose objects can never be created.
+Such a class exists as a parent for the derived classes.
+We can make a class abstract by placing a pure virtual function in the class.

 * **Explain C++ Templates with a snippet of code.**

   The template is a powerfull tool in C++.
 The idea is to pass data type as a parameter so that we don't need to write the same code for different data types.